Sigma-Ryden/SerializationFixture/README.md

-# Siraf - Simple serialization library
+# SF (Serialization Fixture) - Simple serialization library

-`Siraf` is a flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.
+`SF` is a flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.
 The library has a small code base, but enough to use it.